For more ELYSIUM’S PASSAGE Blog Posts, go to

 UNION OF THE HEART AND MIND

-Before examining the topic of the Union of Heart and Mind more closely, I've included a brief dialogue from ELYSIUM’S PASSAGE: SURREAL ADVENTURES.
-The is the yet unpublished Book of the seven-part series.
+Before examining the topic of the union of Heart and Mind, I've included a brief dialogue from ELYSIUM’S PASSAGE: SURREAL ADVENTURES.
+(The fourth (yet unpublished) Book of the seven-part series.)

 After this discussion taken from an excerpt in Chapter Nine, I have highlighted certain concepts about the heart and mind and the problems of the ego's emergence when the mind separates itself from the heart.
-Many of these perspectives are derived from A COURSE OF MIRACLES and A COURSE OF LOVE.
+Many of these perspectives are inspired by A COURSE IN MIRACLES and A COURSE OF LOVE.

 From Chapter 9: A Crazy Little Thing called Love

 ‘But what if I don’t wish to be authentic?'
-I said.
+I asked.
 'You know… unless it suits me.'

 ‘How do you know what I’ve experienced in my past?
 I said